LocalTechnews/LocalTechnews.github.io/README.md

 ## FAQ

 #### Can I ask questions?
-Yes, feel free to reach out to us via email or our community forums.
+Yes, feel free to reach out to us via email.

 #### Why are there no questions here?
 We're waiting for someone to ask the first one... no pressure though.